stjudecloud/docs/docs/guides/tools/chipseq.md

 You can click the "+" on any of the runs to check the status of individual steps of the ChIP-Seq pipeline.
-Other information, such as time, cost of individual steps in the pipeline, and even viewing the job logs can accessed by clicking around the sub-items.
+Other information, such as time, cost of individual steps in the pipeline, and the job logs can be accessed by clicking around the sub-items.

 ![](../../images/guides/tools/chipseq/job-detailed-view.gif)

 !!! tip
     Power users can view the [DNAnexus Job Monitoring Tutorial](https://wiki.dnanexus.com/UI/Jobs) and the [DNAnexus Command Line Tutorial for Job Monitoring](https://wiki.dnanexus.com/Command-Line-Client/Monitoring-Executions) for advanced capabilities for monitoring jobs.

-## Analysis of results

-Each tool in St. Jude Cloud produces a visualization that makes understanding results more accessible than working with excel spreadsheet or tab delimited files.
-This is the primary way we recommend you work with your results.
-We also include the raw output files for you to dig into if the visualization is not sufficient to answer your research question.

 ### Interactive visualizations